ubuntu/ubuntu-desktop-documentation/docs/explanation/accessibility-stack.md

 | Software and Updates     | GTK3          | [ATK](https://docs.gtk.org/atk/) |

-## Screen reader and speech synthethis
+## Screen reader and speech synthesis

 Speech synthesizers converts text to human-sounding speech.
 Typically, they are offered as a backend for screen readers, but they can also be used as standalone programs.
 Orca is the default screen reader on Ubuntu Desktop. eSpeak and Speech Dispatcher are the speech synthesizers that Orca depends on.
 When Orca identifies the text, it passes it to the Speech Dispatcher for speech synthesis; the Speech Dispatcher then passes the synthesized speech to eSpeak, which plays the sound.